Earn a Master's in Communication

 A master's in communication could be a wise choice for someone looking to build leadership skills that can be used across industries.
-As Karen Wilkinson, an associate dean at SNHU with over 30 years of marketing, communication and PR experience put it: "Communication touches every field, workplace and environment throughout contemporary society."
+As Dr. Karen Wilkinson, an associate dean at SNHU with over 30 years of marketing, communication and PR experience put it: "Communication touches every field, workplace and environment throughout contemporary society."

 This is especially important in an age where so many communication channels exist – many on digital platforms where massive amounts of content are shared every second.

 "Today, more than ever, individuals are inundated with digital technology and online social opportunities," Wilkinson said.
 "The ability to create and deliver content via the correct context, channel and medium is essential to ensuring that communication efforts are strategic and successful."

 The stakes have been raised for timely and ethical communication, too.
 Gone are the days when a press release was the primary course of action to correct a PR nightmare.
 Now, professional communicators are expected to speak directly and respectfully to audiences across the globe.

 "Digital environments deliver vast opportunity to engage with global audiences.
 Social media offers an online conversation," Wilkinson pointed out.
 In addition, these audiences are culturally unique, diverse in both thought and experience, and expect immediacy in the way information is shared.